Industry Insights

 Digital Pathology Redefined: Uniting AI, Viewers, and a Robust LIS System for a Seamless Workflow

-Digital pathology - the transition from glass slides and traditional microscopes to high-resolution digital images - is revolutionizing how pathologists work.
+Digital pathology is the transition from glass slides and traditional microscopes to high-resolution digital images, and it’s revolutionizing how pathologists work.
 Once slides are digitized, labs can share and analyze tissue samples more efficiently, enabling innovations such as AI-driven diagnostics and remote collaboration.
 Yet simply adopting digital slide scanners or standalone AI tools is rarely enough to unlock the full potential of this transformation.
 The key lies in integrating these components into a robust, end-to-end laboratory information system (LIS) that models every aspect of the case - from specimen origination to final report delivery.

-Please join us as we explore why digital pathology is gaining ground, how AI and specialized viewers enable faster and more accurate diagnoses, and why a fully integrated lab information system is the bedrock that ties these innovations into a unified, efficient whole.
+Please join me as we explore why digital pathology is gaining ground, how AI and specialized viewers enable faster and more accurate diagnoses, and why a fully integrated lab information system is the foundation that ties these innovations into a unified, efficient whole.

 1. From Glass Slides to Digital Pathology: A New Era